rixx/twitch-tools/rewards/etymology.md

   also leading to kiln, precocious (early ripening), apricot (early ripening fruit), of course biscuit (twice-baked)
 - Poll used to mean "head", hence the poll tax 1690.
 Therefore also tadpole: toad head, and poleaxe: axe head.
 Then the counting of heads around 1620, then the poll as modern election as 1832.
-- Migraine directly from Greek hemi krania: half the head (migraines affect usually one side of the head).
-This in turn was possibly a calque of an egypt word. krania = cranium, via Latin.
-Always means head, PIE *ker means "horn, head".
-  Also in "carrot" (anything pointy growing out of stuff), horn(et), etc.
 - 'Hollow': germanic, holh/*hul.
 Related the same word in German, 'hohl', and also 'Höhle' (cave).
   The very ancient root is *kel-, PIE for "to cover, to conceal, to save", probably, which leads to the Sanskrit 'cala' (cave), Latin 'cella' (store room), 'clam' (secret)